IBM/intro-ai-llm-workshop/docs/pre-work/README.md

         1. Double-click on the downloaded Git-2.49.0-64-bit.exe, take all the defaults and install

 === "MacOS"
+    1. Open a terminal window and check to see if you have the brew command already:
+        ```shell
+        brew
+        ```

+    1. If you have Brew, skip to the next step.
+Otherwise, install brew on MacOS with this command:
+        ```shell
+        /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+        ```

-    1. Install pyenv and git for MacOS.
+    1. Install uv for MacOS.
 If you don't have them already:
         ```shell
         brew update
-        brew install pyenv git
+        brew install uv
         ```

     1. Install Python 3.11.9 for MacOS
         ```shell
-        pyenv install 3.11.9
+        uv venv --python 3.11 --seed .venv
         ```

-    1. Use the Python version you just installed:
+    1. Activate the Python virtual env you just created:
         ```shell
-        pyenv global 3.11.9
+        source .venv/bin/activate
         ```

     1. Verify the Python version:
         ```shell
-        pyenv version-name
+        python --version
         ```
-        It should return now 3.11.9
+        It should return now 3.11.x

 ### Python Virtual Environment: